 - Your event is not a one-time event.
 Think of it as an ongoing conversation.

-- Look to existing content and aim to improve on it.
+- Analyze all existing content and aim to improve on it.

-- Use social media both to promote your content and to engage with your audience.
+- Use social media both to promote your content and engage with your audience.